IBM/Predictive-Market-Stress-Testing/README.md

 ## 6. Run Application

-cd into this project's root directory
+In your terminal, cd into this project's root directory
 + Run `pip install -r requirements.txt` to install the app's dependencies
 + Run `python run.py`
 + Access the running app in a browser at <http://0.0.0.0:3000/>